GHIL Library – Collections

 Acquisitions of the most important works on German history are as comprehensive as possible.
 The intention is to cover the whole spectrum of literature on German history, thereby providing a reliable basis for historical research on all periods from the medieval to the present day.
 Particular attention has been paid to building up the collection of reference works, literature on the theory and methodology of history, and Festschriften.
 The library also acquires English translations of German holdings, where available.
 Acquisition policy adapts to changing research interests, and readers are invited to suggest new acquisitions.
 Recent acquisitions can be made available to readers without delay.

-All items are kept on open shelves over the three floors of the library (currently with some restrictions and a daily fetching service), which are serviced by a lift to ensure easy access.
+All items are kept on open shelves over the three floors of the library, which are serviced by a lift to ensure easy access.
 Generally, borrowing is not permitted.
 At lecturers’ request. the library provides selected key items from reading lists for courses taught at London universities.
 These items are shelved separately in an Essential Reading section in one room of the library.

 The library is conveniently located in Bloomsbury, close to the British Museum, Senate House and the LSE, and it is valued by many not only as an excellent source of research materials but also as a quiet place to work in the heart of London’s busy university landscape.